| Copyright American Psychiatric Association

 century before the mosquito was identified as the vector of yellow

+fever and a filterable virus as its agent.
 More than one-third of Philadelphia's population of 50,000 fled

 the city to take refuge in the surrounding countryside; before the